sailpoint-oss/developer.sailpoint.com/docs/index.md

 ## Overview

-:::caution What about IdentityNow?
+:::caution What about Identity Security Cloud?

-Looking for IdentityNow?
+Looking for Identity Security Cloud?
 You're in the right place!
-IdentityNow has an updated brand in Identity Security Cloud.
+Identity Security Cloud has an updated brand in Identity Security Cloud.

 :::